 As technology has advanced, so has the pace of the modern workplace.
-In an organization where every minute counts, using services like audio- or video-conferencing reduces your employees’ need for time management.
+In an organization where every minute counts, using services like audio- or videoconferencing reduces your employees’ need for time management.
 With audio-conferencing, employees and stakeholders alike can simply join the conversation, offer input and resume their workday, without ever leaving their office.
 With video-conferencing, you no longer need to gather your remote employees; screens enable you to converse personally with multiple employees across time zones.
-In addition to unifying your teams, these resources may also replace business travel, which eliminates unnecessary expenses.
+In addition to unifying your teams, these resources may also replace business travel, which eliminates unnecessary expenses and facilitates remote work.

 Of course, face-to-face-meetings still offer a human element, something unavailable through virtual interfaces.
 When interacting with a new client, meeting in person can build rapport and establish a foundation for an enduring professional relationship.
 And despite negative press about meetings, 92 percent of meeting attendees value meetings as providing an opportunity to contribute, suggesting that successful meetings may be a contributing factor to employee job-satisfaction.
 And greater employee satisfaction means reduced turnover.

 According to Verizon’s survey, over 90 percent of meeting-goers admitted to daydreaming, missing entire meetings, or parts of meetings, while 70 percent said they have brought other work to meetings.
 It’s obvious the meeting as we know it needs a change.
 Imagine the new productivity we could unearth if we redefined the concept of the meeting as a whole.